September 29, 2020 6 min read 0 Comments

 Acne vulgaris, or commonly known as acne, is a common skin disease that occurs when sebum and dead skin cells clog up your pores and become infected.
 It is a common problem for teenagers and some adults.
 Without proper treatment, dark spots and permanent scars can appear on the skin and cause further complications such as low self-esteem and depression.

 Acne is a common skin concern; it's often inevitable and affects people of all ages.
-But don't fuss, common acne treatments are already available in your own home, specifically, your kitchen, plus these are all natural acne treatments - yaaaay!
+But don't fuss, common acne treatments are already available in your own home, specifically, your kitchen, plus these are natural acne treatments - yaaaay!
 You can also try some common over the counter acne treatments along with the natural too!
 Many times, acne requires an attack from several angles instead of just a single treatment.

 Acne can be a frustrating part of our life as we reach the stage of puberty.
 We wake up the next morning and check ourselves in the bathroom mirror only to be greeted by that simple yet annoying red zit on our face.
 How messed up is that?

-Acne treatment method may vary based on the severity of occurrence.
+Acne treatment methods may vary based on the severity of occurrence.
 Here are some or a few recommendations of at home remedies for treating your acne:

 Much of the effectiveness ofapple cider vinegar relies on the fruit acids it contains, such as acetic acid and malic acid.